Special Initiative, 2010-PRESENT

 In 2011, we introduced the Art + Agriculture apprenticeship, which gave potential farmers the opportunity to learn all aspects of running a small farm through hands-on experience.

-In 2013, we introduced a related residency, that brought young chefs in to a dialogue with local growers, to create sustainable creative and economic partnerships.
+Since 2013, we have invited young chefs to spend time at Denniston Hill and engage with local growers to create sustainable creative and economic partnerships.

-The apprenticeship was a unique collaboration between Denniston Hill, a not-for-profit arts center engaged with questions of sustainable development and Trussbridge Farm, an all-natural farm that employs organic, sustainable growing practices.
-Apprentices received housing, a share of meat, and a share of vegetables.
+The apprenticeship was a unique collaboration between Denniston Hill and Trussbridge Farm, a farm that employs organic, sustainable growing practices.